 void sqlite3_randomness(int N, void *P);

-The first time this routine is invoked (either internally or by the application) the PRNG is seeded using randomness obtained from the xRandomness method of the default sqlite3_vfs object.
-On all subsequent invocations, the pseudo-randomness is generated internally and without recourse to the sqlite3_vfs xRandomness method.
+If this routine has not been previously called or if the previous call had N less than one or a NULL pointer for P, then the PRNG is seeded using randomness obtained from the xRandomness method of the default sqlite3_vfs object.
+If the previous call to this routine had an N of 1 or more and a non-NULL P then the pseudo-randomness is generated internally and without recourse to the sqlite3_vfs xRandomness method.

 See also lists of Objects, Constants, and Functions.